Self-publishing may be an inexpensive way to publish a book. But you always need to proofread your book.

-Self-publishing may be an inexpensive way to publish a book, but without thorough proofread and editing, it can turn out to be an embarrassing disaster.
+Without thorough proofreading and editing, your book could turn out to be an embarrassing disaster.

-While there is just no escaping the absolute necessity of having an independent pair of eyes at least proofread your book before publishing.
+There is just no escaping the necessity of having an independent pair of eyes at least proofread your book before publishing.

 Also, look for words around the found words.
 Mistakes often congregate due to your level of concentration when you were writing.